fasakinhenry/nigerian-laws-ai/README.md

-# Nigerian Laws AI Assistant
+# Nigerian Laws (RAG) AI Assistant

-This project provides an AI-powered assistant for Nigerian legal information, built on a Retrieval-Augmented Generation (RAG) pipeline.
-The system retrieves information from a knowledge base of Nigerian laws to provide accurate and context-aware responses.
+This project is an AI-powered assistant for Nigerian legal information, built on a Retrieval-Augmented Generation (RAG) pipeline.

 ## Getting Started